se-edu/se-book/testCaseDesign/combiningTestInputs/why/outcomes.md

-* <span id="outcome-explain">:trophy: Can explain the need for strategies to combine test inputs :one:</span>
+:trophy: Can explain the need for strategies to combine test inputs :one: